Skip to main content

 About Polistovsky

 Polistovsky Nature Reserve protects 37,983 hectares of pristine raised bog ecosystems in Pskov Oblast, northwestern Russia.
-Established in 1994, the reserve preserves one of the largest intact raised bog systems in Europe, part of the vast Polistovo-Lovatsky bog complex extending across thousands of square kilometers.
-These ancient peatlands represent thousands of years of accumulated organic matter and serve as globally significant carbon stores.
+[1] Established on May 25, 1994, the reserve preserves one of the largest intact raised bog systems in Europe, part of the vast Polist-Lovat Swamp System extending across thousands of square kilometers.
+[1] These ancient peatlands represent thousands of years of accumulated organic matter and serve as globally significant carbon stores.
+The reserve adjoins the Rdeysky Nature Reserve across the Novgorod Oblast border, forming a larger protected wetland complex.
+[1]

 Wildlife Ecosystems

 The bog-forest mosaic supports moose, wolf, brown bear, lynx, beaver, and otter.
-Over 200 bird species include breeding populations of golden eagle, crane, and capercaillie.
-The bogs provide nesting habitat for numerous wading birds and ducks.
+The critically endangered European mink (Mustela lutreola) is a resident of the reserve.
+[1] Over 200 bird species include breeding populations of golden eagle, crane, and capercaillie.
+[1] The bogs provide nesting habitat for numerous wading birds and ducks.
 Bog pools support amphibian communities.
 The reserve serves as an important refuge for species requiring undisturbed wetland habitat.

 Flora Ecosystems

 Raised bogs with sphagnum moss hummocks, cotton grass, and dwarf shrubs extend across vast flat areas.
 Stunted pine grows on slightly elevated bog ridges.
 Islands of spruce and birch forest rise above the bog surface.
 Carnivorous plants including sundews supplement nutrients in the mineral-poor peat.
-Over 500 plant species have been recorded.
+Approximately 370 plant species have been recorded in the reserve.
+[1]

 Geology